simoneSantoni/net-analysis-smm638/week2/problem_set.md

   * the size of nodes is proportional to the sum of the weights of the edges that point to each individual node.

-Tips: in order to simulate network, you may want to screen for functions included in the numpy.random module; play a little bit with the different color-maps offered by [Matplotlib](https://matplotlib.org/3.1.1/gallery/color/colormap_reference.html)
+Tips: in order to simulate your network, you may want to screen for functions included in the numpy.random module; play a little bit with the different color-maps offered by [Matplotlib](https://matplotlib.org/3.1.1/gallery/color/colormap_reference.html)